snakesonaguy/CL_DEVWKS-2225/README.md

 ### STEP 1: Creating a Pandas Data Frame

 Pandas is a Python Library that is used in data analysis.
-The library includes a host of tools that allow the user to modify, format, and save data.
+The library includes a host of tools that allow the user to modify, format, and store data.
 Today we will be using Pandas to create a **data frame**.
 We do this with a very simple function called `create_data_frame()`:

 ```
 ## Creates a Pandas Data Frame